 (4) Annual Report to the Board of Park Commissioners dated Feb.
 12, 1944, to Superintendent C A Bossen.

 Photo top of page: The east path in the woodland garden approaching the Garden office.
-Photo by Martha Crone on June 1, 1950, courtesy Martha Crone Collection, MHS.
+Photo by Martha Crone on June 1, 1950.
+These Kodachromes were given to Friends of the Wild Flower Garden by Martha Crone Estate.

 Martha Crone's Annual Report to the Board of Park Commissioners dated Feb.
 12, 1944.